2013 La Motte Méthode Cap Classique

 The vineyard rows run in an east-west direction and the soil is Clovelly with a high sand content.
 Vines are trellised according to the Perold system, with drip irrigation.
 The Chardonnay was planted in 1997 and the Pinot Noir in 1985.
 Vineyards are managed to maintain a perfect balance between leaf coverage and yield and are managed biologically.

 The grapes were harvested at between 18 and 20 Balling and the Chardonnay and Pinot Noir were fermented separately.
-Bunches were whole-pressed and the juice was allowed to settle, before the clear juice was cool-fermented.
-Fermentation was followed by blending in the ratio 65% Chardonnay and 35% Pinot Noir.
-15% of the base wine originated from the 2011 vintage - it was matured in barrels.
-After stabilisation, the wine was sweetened, inoculated and then bottled on 8 June 2012.
+Bunches were whole-pressed, the juice was allowed to settle, where after the clear juice was cool-fermented.
+Fermentation was followed by blending in the ratio 68% Chardonnay and 32% Pinot Noir.
+Fifteen percent of the base wine was from the 2012 vintage, matured in barrels.
+After stabilization, the wine was sweetened, inoculated and then bottled on 2 August 2013.
 Fermentation was in the bottles and the wine was matured on the lees for 32 months.
-The lees was removed in April 2015 and only 3774 bottles were released.
+The wine is “Brut Natural”, which means that no sweetening was added during degorgement in June 2016.
+Only 3 282 bottles were released.